her01n/database-records/readme.md

       When *id* is an instance of record type, only the value of primary key is considered, other fields are ignored.

-  - **remove-record id**
+  - **remove-records id**
+    **remove-records [#:field *value* ...]**

-     Remove a row with a primary key.
+     If one argument is specified, remove the row with this primary key.
-     *id* is either the value of the primary key, or isntance of the record type.
      When *id* is an instance of record type, only the value of primary key is considered, other fields are ignored.

+     If multiple arguments are specified, remove all rows that match all the specified values.
+     In case no argument is specified, remove all rows from this table.

   - **get-record**